ninkat/katelect/README.md

-# Katelect
+# Polikat

-The **katelect** project is a Canadian federal election forecasting model and visualization tool.
+The **polikat** project is a Canadian federal election forecasting model and visualization tool.

 ## Project Structure